 Instead of listing every leak here, we're going to stick to the biggest and most important ones and point out what's been leaked multiple times, making them more likely to be true.

 - OLED technology

 A key element that's been leaked over and over again is that Apple will switch to OLED technology for the 2017 iPhone - like the Samsung Galaxy S7 - rather than the traditional IPS tech Apple has used previously.
 This would primarily mean better contrast and colours.

 Probably more interesting, and more obvious, is that the iPhone 8 will have a larger 5.8in display.
-It will be 'edge-to-edge' so Apple's comparatively chunky bezels might soon be history.
+It will be 'edge-to-edge' and slightly curved so Apple's comparatively chunky bezels might soon be history.

 The touted resolution is 2800x1242 which is a lot higher than any previous iPhone.
 Apparently, a deal for Samsung to produces the screens has been reached.

 It more unclear whether the screen will be curved at the sides in a similar way to the Galaxy S7 edge, with conflicting reports on the subject.
 The most likely outcome seems to be a subtle curve that doesn't add any extra functionality.